zaxor0/zwerchhau/README.md

 ### Armor

 Armor reduces the damage of successful attacks that deal damage to flesh, and a smaller reduction to damage against constitution.
-However, in combat, any type damage cannot reduced to 0.
+However, in combat, any type damage cannot reduced to 0; meaning, at least 1 point of damage must be dealt to either flesh or constitution.

 | Size   | Defense | Examples                    |
 |--------|---------|-----------------------------|